fresh-minds/kotlin-professional-development-assignments/README.md

 ```

 ## TODO
+- [ ] Fix assert imports, only use stdlib or only use junit ones
 - [ ] Setup renovate/dependabot?
 - [ ] Add requirements (java 11)
 - [ ] Add license